-FM: You have won Bronze and Silver pins for some of your work throughout the years, what do you think those accolades have contributed to your practice?
+Q: You have won Bronze and Silver for some of your work throughout the years, what do you think those accolades have contributed to your practice?

 Alistair: They have added the desire for a Gold and Purple Pin and the constant push to do better within projects and deliver for clients.

 Q: What do you think was the most useful/poignant aspect of your PDINZ interview?

 Alistair: It is so easy to get caught up in day-to-day life, the interview gave me an opportunity to slow down, look back and reflect on how far I have come and question where I would like to be in the future.